 A warranty is in some ways a measure of the quality of the solar panel.
 It is an expression of the faith of the manufacturer in their product.
 A comprehensive warranty lasting years, even decades, not only gives customers confidence, but it shows the confidence the manufacturers have in their product.
-A company producing unreliable and shoddy equipment couldn’t afford to have a 25-year warranty.
+A company producing unreliable and shoddy equipment would not be able to offer a 25-year warranty on its products.

-When choosing on the basis of warranties, there are two main warranty offers from manufacturers that we take into consideration.
+When choosing on the basis of warranty, there are two main warranty offers from manufacturers that we take into consideration.
 The first is the product warranty or the equipment guarantee.
 This guarantees your panels from defects in material or workmanship issues during the manufacturing process.
 The second is the linear performance warranty.
 This is a guarantee from the manufacturer that your panels will stay above a specified degradation rate over a certain period of time.
 For example, a manufacturer may guarantee that their solar panels won’t degrade more than 20% after 30 years of use, so their solar panels will still be producing 80% of the power at year 30 as they did on day one.

 The efficiency of a solar panel module is a measure of how much the solar cells that make up the module is able to perform its task of converting incident sunlight into electricity.
 By extension, the efficiency of a solar panel is a measure of the productivity of its solar cells.
 Opting for more efficient panels could, in some cases, mean needing fewer panels and lesser space.
 This could be important if there are concerns about space.
 Most in the industry consider 18%+ high-efficiency panels.
 This chart from Clean Energy Review (updated July 2020) rates the efficiency of panel brands in descending order.

 The price of the solar panels will be a factor for probably 99% of people looking to go solar.
 While more efficient, higher-quality panels will certainly cost more, they may save you more in the long run.